-Recent prevalent crowd counting methods are following the pioneering work~\cite{lempitsky2010learning}, which estimated the count number over a density map.
-Lately, with the powerful feature representation ability of Convolutional Neural Networks (CNNs), a lot of derivative CNN-based density estimation algorithms have been presented.
-Although remarkable progress has been achieved, there still exist some challenges limiting the upper bound of their performance, such as large scale variation, complex background interference, non-uniform density distribution and countless others.
-To be specific, in Fig.~\ref{fig:sample}(a), the sizes of human heads vary largely as the distance from the camera.
-In Fig.~\ref{fig:sample}(b), background interferences (such as the spots on the umbrella), are easy to confuse the model making wrong predictions (as depicted in the red boxes in the density maps).
-Compared with the density map derived by a multi-column CNN (MCNN) model in~\cite{zhang2016single} (top-right corner), result of our model is more robust to the interferences (bottom-right corner).
-Additionally, in Fig.~\ref{fig:sample}(c), the density distribution is non-uniform in different local regions even in the same crowd scene.
+Recent prevalent object counting methods have been following the pioneering work~\cite{lempitsky2010learning}, which estimates the count number over a density map.
+Lately, driven by the powerful feature representation ability of Convolutional Neural Networks (CNNs), a lot of CNN-based density estimation algorithms have been presented.
+Although remarkable progress has been achieved, there still exist challenges limiting the counting performance, such as large scale variation, complex background interference, non-uniform density distribution, which are much tougher in remote sensing images.
+Taking Fig.\ref{fig:sample} (a) as an example, the scale variation of different ship instances is large because of different types of ships.
+In Fig.\ref{fig:sample} (b), complex background interferences (such as the green plants) are easy to fool models to make wrong predictions.
+Furthermore, in Fig.\ref{fig:sample} (c), the spatial distribution is non-uniform varying from sparse to congested even in the same scene.